 Don't worry—all hope isn't lost.
-We live in an age where marketing automation tools can make complex processes simple, taking legwork off your team to help drive additional revenue while making customers aware of all the opportunities they have with your company.
+We live in an age where marketing automation tools (such as HubSpot and Marketo) can make complex processes simple, taking legwork off your team to help drive additional revenue while making customers aware of all the opportunities they have with your company.

 Here are three effective ways to drive product upsells using marketing automation: